orangeshyguy21/npub-miner/README.md

 ```

+To generate an npub
+1. download this repository somewhere on your machine
+2. make sure you are in the directory where keygen.py exists
-To run this script run in a terminal
+3. run in a terminal

 ```
 python3 keygen.py